-Under the direction of Robert Frelly and Angel Vázquez-Ramos, Chapman’s Music Education program consistently trains students to be well prepared, knowledgeable, and confident in their abilities.
+Under the direction of Dr. Robert Frelly, Chapman’s Music Education program consistently trains students to be well prepared, knowledgeable, and confident in their abilities.
 Our graduates are among the finest music teachers in the country, and many are leaders in their field.

-Upon completion of their degree (a four-year program), music education majors receive a Bachelor of Music (pre-certification), and may choose to enter into the Credential Program through the University’s School of Education.
+Upon completion of their degree (a four-year program), music education majors receive a Bachelor of Music in Music Education (pre-certification), and may choose to enter into the Credential Program through the University’s College of Educational Studies.
 During this fifth-year of study, students complete a series of courses and a directed teaching (student teaching) experience, leading to the California Single Subject Teaching Credential in Music.
 The placement rate for graduates who have completed the credential and seek a teaching position in the California public and private school settings is exemplary.